ackirby88/CS107/C-Basics/C-5-Memory.md

 int arr2[]  = {45, 107, 207, 4, 0};
 ```

+---
 #### Array Access
 We can simply access arrays by using `[]`.
 For example,
 ```C
 int b = data[2];
 ```
-:red_circle: **Be careful when accessing data elements!** The compiler won't stop you from accessing elements out-of-bounds.
-We can accidently access elements beyond our allocated memory.
+:red_circle: **Be careful when accessing data elements!** :red_circle:
+- The compiler won't stop you from accessing elements out-of-bounds (can set a compiler flag to check though)
+- Can accidently access elements beyond allocated memory
 ```C
 int data[4] = {0, 0, 0, 0};